kispiox/kispiox/README.md

 response it will return to the dispatcher, which will in turn output to the client.

-Routes are matched based on prefix, so any path beginnig with `/hello` will be sent to the action.
+Routes are matched based on prefix, so any path beginning with `/hello` will be sent to the action.

 ### Additional Route Matching Criteria